GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2020-11-14-liquidity-provider.md

 toc: true
 ---

-I will break down the basic concepts for beginners to understand - as these terms a not common terms used every day by most people.
-See the video or have a read below.

-{% include video id="08Mwe93Tb1o" provider="youtube" %}

-BepSwap is a decentralised exchange where you can stake, swap and withdraw BEP2 assets.
 Liquidity Providers can add or sometimes called stake assets into a liquidity pool which allow traders to swap assets.
 Liquidity Providers stake assets as they can get a good return on the amount they invest.

+{% include video id="08Mwe93Tb1o" provider="youtube" %}

 ### General Terms
 First, what is a Liquidity Pool?